unahouExosite/docs/portals/README.md

 ### Portals

-#### Create portal
+#### Create Portal

 `POST /api/portals/v1/users/{user-id}/portals`

-Create a portal under a user.
-The created portal will have the same device, data sources, events, alerts and scripts as the Default Portal Template in /admin/portaltemplate if Default Portal Template is not "no template".
+Create a Portal under a user.
+If Default Portal Template under /admin/portaltemplate is not "no template", the created Portal will have the same device, data sources, events, alerts and scripts as the Default Portal Template.

 ##### Permissions